brothaus/brothausserver/README.md

-# brothausserver
+# Brothaus Minecraft Server
-The official website for the Brothaus Minecraft &amp; Discord server
+Welcome to the official website for the Brothaus Minecraft &amp; Discord server